What Is Gum Contouring & Reshaping East Orange, NJ

 At Roman Khodosh DDS PC we speak with patients who are dissatisfied with the appearance or shape of their gums.
 While most people think of things like teeth whitening when considering how to improve their smile, the appearance of the gums also makes a significant impact.
 If you feel that yours are too large or have receded and are too small, call (973) 542-7597 and schedule an appointment with our dental office.
 We can examine you, make recommendations, and let you know whether we can assist you or if you should see a specialist.
 In the meantime, here are a few frequently asked questions about gum contouring and our answers to them.

 What is gum contouring?

-This is cosmetic procedure that is used to change the shape of your gums.
-A East Orange dentist can use this procedure to cut away excessive gum tissue that is giving you a “gummy” smile or to restore gum tissue that has receded and is now exposing too much of your teeth.
+Gum contouring is a cosmetic procedure that can change the shape of your gums.
+A dentist can use this procedure to cut away excessive gum tissue that is giving you a "gummy" smile or to restore gum tissue that has receded and is now exposing too much of your teeth.